Former cemeteries in Singapore

 A number of former cemeteries in Singapore were cleared of graves with the land redeveloped during the second half of the twentieth century.
 The cemeteries had closed when they were either full or were relocated.
 The records and histories of some of these cemeteries are now left.

 Due to the problem of land scarcity in Singapore, use of land for spacious or defunct cemeteries is regarded as a waste of resources.
-As the need for land for urban development and public housing increased in Singapore was considered more pressing, former cemeteries and burial sites were gradually cleared to make way for redevelopment.
+As the need for land for urban development and public housing increased in Singapore, former cemeteries and burial sites were gradually cleared to make way for redevelopment.
 By 1985, 21 cemeteries had been cleared, and an approximate 120,000 graves had been exhumed by the Housing Development Board.

 Bukit Larangan

 Forbidden Hill Cemetery

 Forbidden Hill Cemetery was an early Christian cemetery established in 1822 on Bukit Larangan (Malay for Forbidden Hill), near to the residence built by Sir Thomas Stamford Raffles.
 The cemetery was discontinued at the end of 1865, and all traces of it had been wiped out by the different rebuilding developments and programmes.
 One of these major projects was the construction of the fort that came to be known as Fort Canning.